SergioGutzB/monokera-web/README.md

 │ ├── Pagination
 │ ├── Policies
 │ ├── PolicySearch
-│ └── PolicyList

 ├── mocks (Test mocks)
 ├── types (Types and interfaces)
 ├── utils (Function utils)
 └── config (Constants)
 ```

-# Monokera WebTest - FullStack

-## Description

-This is a FullStack project using Next.js 14 with app routing.

-## Project Structure

-## Local Development
+## Local Development and Run Local

 Make sure to create a `.env` file.
 You can use `.env.example` as a template.